 Color a Dinosaur Mask: There are LOTS of free printable dinosaur masks online.
 You can get some that are already colored in, and some that are black and white line drawings the kids can color in.
 Then they cut them out, add elastic ties, and wear.
-Here are some options: Mother Natured, Itsy Bitsy Fun, DIY Fashion, and Mask Spot.
+Here are some options: Mother Natured, Itsy Bitsy Fun, and Mask Spot.

 Big Ideas to Talk About